Conor Cruise O'Brien: Irish politics

 Cruise O'Brien also supported Garda Síochána brutality from 1973 to 1977, but that was not revealed by Cruise O'Brien until 1998 in his Memoir.
 In Memoir: My Life and Themes, Cruise O'Brien recalled a conversation with a detective who told him how the Gardaí had found out from a suspect the location of businessman Tiede Herrema, who had been kidnapped by group of maverick republicans in October 1975: "the escort started asking him questions and when at first he refused to answer, they beat the shit out of him.
 Then he told them where Herrema was"."/ Cruise O'Brien explained, "I refrained from telling this story to [ministerial colleagues] Garret [FitzGerald] or Justin [Keating], because I thought it would worry them.
 It didn't worry me".
 Elements of the Garda that engaged in beating false confessions out of suspects quickly became known as the "Heavy Gang".

-Cruise O'Brien's Dublin North-East constituency was re-drawn and renamed as part of his Labour colleague James Tully's attempt as Minister for Local Government to design boundaries in the electoral interests of the coalition partners.
+Cruise O'Brien's constituency was re-drawn as part of his Labour colleague James Tully's attempt as Minister for Local Government to design boundaries in the electoral interests of the coalition partners.
 The plan backfired.
 In the 1977 general election, he stood in Dublin Clontarf and was one of three ministers (the others being Justin Keating and Patrick Cooney) defeated in a rout of the outgoing administration.
-He was, however, subsequently elected to Seanad Éireann in 1977 from the Dublin University constituency.
+He was subsequently elected to Seanad Éireann in 1977 for the Dublin University constituency.
 He was dropped as Labour's Northern Ireland spokesperson.
 O'Brien resigned his seat in 1979 because of new commitments as editor-in-chief of The Observer newspaper in London.

 Editor-in-Chief at The Observer

 Between 1978 and 1981, Cruise O'Brien was editor-in-chief of The Observer newspaper in Britain.
-In 1979 he controversially refused to publish an Observer article by Mary Holland, the paper's Ireland correspondent.
+In 1979 he refused to publish an Observer article by Mary Holland, the paper's Ireland correspondent.
 Holland, whose reporting won her a Journalist of the Year award, had been one of the first journalists to explain discrimination in Northern Ireland to a British audience.
 The article was a profile of Mary Nelis of Derry and dealt with her radicalisation as a result of the conflict.
 Cruise O'Brien objected and sent Holland a memo stating that the "killing strain" of Irish republicanism "has a very high propensity to run in families and the mother is most often the carrier".
 The memo continued, "It is a very serious weakness of your coverage of Irish affairs that you are a very poor judge of Irish Catholics.
 That gifted and talkative community includes some of the most expert conmen and conwomen in the world and I believe you have been conned".
 Holland was forced out of the newspaper by Cruise O'Brien.
 She later joined The Irish Times as a columnist.
 She also rejoined The Observer after Cruise O'Brien's departure in 1981.